lutfufn/Converter-and-Merger/README.md

 Once the script is run, it can apply the option which the user has chosen to the all files within the folder where the script is located.

-Ffmpeg is need, and can be installed by
+Ffmpeg is needed, and can be installed by
 # On Ubuntu/Debian
 ```$sudo apt install ffmpeg```
 # on Windows using Winget